aaronlam1004/vagr/README.md

 # Vagr
 ## What is Vagr?
-It is a pretty poorly coded Virtual Machine management software for VirtualBox (loosely based on Vagrant) mande in **Batch** and **Python**.
+It is a pretty poorly coded Virtual Machine management software for VirtualBox (loosely based on Vagrant) made in **Batch** and **Python**.
 I made this because my old computer at home ran Vagrant really slowly and it got to the point where it would sometimes freeze my computer.
 - Based on [Vagrant](https://www.vagrantup.com/)

 NOTE: *The version [here](https://github.com/aaronlam1004/vagr-definitive) is made with just **Python** and (in my opinion) better and the one I am currently using.*